 The initial diagnosis was a shock as there is no family history if NF1.

-"We had never heard of the disease like most people, we immediately Googled the disease and were met with the shock and sadness after reading of many families who deal with the impact of Neurofibromatosis".
+"We had never heard of the condition like most people, we immediately Googled NF and were met with the shock and sadness after reading of many families who deal with the impact of Neurofibromatosis".

 After the initial, confronting news, we started the process to understand the disease and book the multitude of appointments - Jack was off to see a Paediatrician familiar with NF, Ophthalmologist, Neurologist and continue to see his Orthopaedic Surgeon and Orthotist as we prepared for surgery once Jack was old enough.